1. Home

 The Hyundai Tucson combines masses of street cred with family-friendly practicality, and the result is a cool and sophisticated SUV.
 Hybrid power means it'll be cheap to run, and there are a wide range of engines to pick from, all of which come with an automatic.

 A swish-looking interior makes the Tucson a nice place to sit for extended periods and noise is kept to a relative minimum.
-There’s plenty of room inside, too, for both people and luggage.
+There’s lots of room inside, too, for both people and luggage.
 On top of that, the used market has a good selection of nearly-new Tucsons at eye-catching prices if you’re looking to save money.

 6. Toyota Yaris Cross